ticdat/tidy_tested_safe/tts_scnd_course_files/python_beginner_notebook_exercises/README.md

 Are you completely stuck at the starting line?
 After you install Anaconda, then

    `jupyter notebook`

-Should open Jupyter in your browser, with your local file system available in the Files tab.
+should open Jupyter in your browser, with your local file system available in the Files tab.

 Still stuck?
 Go [here](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/) or [here](https://www.youtube.com/watch?v=HW29067qVWk&ab_channel=CoreySchafer).